wethecom/GameCreator2WanderAi/README.md

-bug fixes.. add the waypoint script back to the waypoints missing script... the camera is missing a script didnt seem to matter. add a navmesh make all the geomatry a child
+bug fixes.. add the waypoint script back to the waypoints missing script... the camera is missing a script didnt seem to matter. add a navmesh make all the geomatry a child.

+I added images to show you a working setup of all the insrtuction

 [![Click to Watch Video](https://img.youtube.com/vi/NyNxChSJIE4/0.jpg)](https://www.youtube.com/watch?v=NyNxChSJIE4)